2017-2020

 What ideologies and policies ground contemporary arts organizations in the United States?

 How do the arts and arts organizations enrich their communities and benefit the public?
-In what ways do they fail to do so?
+In what ways or contexts do they fail to do so?

 What kinds of relationships do charity and donation-based business models create?